bonkalol/WALL-E/README.md

 | <code><strong>compile</strong></code> | will run <code>sass</code>, <code>jade</code> and <code>concat</code> tasks |
 | <code><strong>copyStuff</strong></code> | will copy <code>assets</code>, <code>static</code>, <code>data</code> ... |

-### Possible problems

-If u are using windows, and you can't install dependencies using <code>npm install</code>, you should install all dependencies by yourself, like <code>npm install gulp@~3.8.11</code> ...
-Or u can copy and paste in your terminal all npm installs from <a href="https://gist.github.com/bonkalol/aa89e4cfa3ed64ba7de3">this</a> gist.

 ### Patch notes 2.1.0

 1. Update all package.json dependecies